nicholascarey/attackR/README.md

 ### Summary

-This package can be used to model how an attacking predator appears to a prey, given its size, speed, and shape.
+This package can be used to model how much of a prey’s visual field is taken up by an attacking predator, given its size, speed, and shape.
 It was used in the following publication in PNAS to determine how much of a prey’s visual field is taken up by an attacking humpback whale.
-It allows for varying speed and sizes of the whale, and there is specific functionality to determine how apparent size is affected by the timing of the mouth opening during a lunge, though this can be ignored for other predators.
+While it can be used for any predator-prey combination, there is specific functionality to determine how apparent size is affected by the timing of a whale’s mouth opening during a lunge, though this can be ignored for other predators.

 **David E. Cade, Nicholas Carey, Paolo Domenici, Jean Potvin, and Jeremy
 A. Goldbogen.
 2020.** Predator-informed looming stimulus experiments